Ugadi: Related festivals

-Maharashtran Hindus refer to the festival, observed on the same day, as Gudi Padwa (गुढी पाडवा).
+Maharashtran Hindus refer to the festival, observed on the same day, as Gudhi Padwa (गुढी पाडवा).
 The Sindhis celebrate the same day as Cheti Chand, which is the beginning of their calendar year.
 Manipuris also celebrate their New Year as Sajibu Nongma Panba on the same day.

 The Hindus of Bali in Indonesia also celebrate their new year on the same day as Nyepi.
-Ugadi is one of the five Hindu national public holidays in Mauritius.